sauvc/rulebook/rulebook.md

 ### Safety
 - AUVs must not leak and pollute the pool.
 - AUVs must be designed and manufactured as to pose no danger of any kind to anyone or anything at the venue.
-- AUVs **must have a kill switch** that turns off the vehicle, which is easily accessible to a diver.
+- AUVs **must have a kill switch** that turns off the vehicle including thrusters, or any other population mechanism.
+- The kill switch must be **easily accessible** to a diver.
 This must be marked in bright color.
 - Pressure of any compressed gas used must not exceed **6 bars**.
 - AUV must be completely autonomous.
 - The use of explosives, fire or hazardous chemicals is prohibited.
 Certified lithium batteries are allowed.